Bobbo117/MQ135-Air-Quality-Sensor/README.md

 The resistance of the sensor and the RL tied to A0 pin form a voltage divider whose voltage increases with increasing PPM (decreasing Rs).

+The circuit diagram is below.
 The sensor resistance, connected to pins Vcc and A0, and the Load resistance, connected between pins A0 and GND, form a voltage divider between Vcc and GND whose midpoint is pin A0.

 You can get feel for this by doing the folowing: